 Dennis knitted his fuzzy brow and nodded contemplatively.

 I looked toward the back of the concert hall and watched as Kumar rushed over to where we were sitting.
 He put his mouth close to Dennis’s ear and said, a little under his breath, “Leo’s not in his room.”

 “Then, mon cher, go check the Mason House.”
 Dennis nodded in my direction.
 “Claire saw him there earlier this afternoon.
 Go on.
 I’ll keep the audience entertained until we get to the bottom of this.”

 Kumar snarled.
 “You should have suspected something like this.
 I told you he would make you look bad.”

-Dennis dismissed Kumar with a wave of his bejeweled hand, and Kumar ran out through the door with the ugly red exit sign.
+Dennis dismissed Kumar with a wave of his bejeweled hand, and Kumar ran out through the door, ugly red exit sign still glaring.
 Dennis winked at us and said in an exaggerated voice, “Laissez les bon temps rouler.”
 Then he took off toward the stage.